-- 1. Applicants must submit a completed application/resume packet to HR HR will forward the packet to the appropriate chair and administrators.
+- 1. Applicants must submit a completed application/resume packet to HR HR will forward to the packet to the appropriate chair and administrators.
 The packet must include unofficial transcripts (official transcripts to follow the hiring decision). - 2.
-Chairs/Directors should forward all applications to the committee for review; the committee will determine which applicants to interview. - a.
+Chairs should forward all applications to the committee for review; the committee will determine which applicants to interview. - a.
 In-person interviews on the position's base campus are preferred, although preliminary web-conferencing interviews are acceptable to vet a candidate before asking them to travel a significant distance. - b.
 Interviews should include a question portion, a teaching demonstration on a topic of the committee's or candidate's choosing, an opportunity for the candidate to ask questions about the college or position, and brief individual meeting with the VPI, and a campus tour.
 Committee's may also ask a candidate for instructional artifacts such as a portfolio, assignments, student evaluations, online course materials, etc.

 - c.
-The chair/director should ask all candidates interviewed if they are a TRS retiree from higher ed or an ISD.
+The chair should ask all candidates interviewed if they are a TRS retiree from higher ed or an ISD.
 This has a significant impact on penalties/surcharges the employee must pay.
 Cisco College requires the retiree to pay the full amount of the penalty/surcharge as Cisco College does not cover this. - d.
-The VPI or Dean will communicate the position salary to the candidate during their individual meeting, but chairs should discuss the salary with the VPI prior to interviews.
-Chairs may provide the current salary or salary range to a candidate when they invite them for an interview but should note that the official salary amount and any salary negotiation will come from the VPI or Dean. - 3.
+The VPI will communicate the position salary to the candidate during their individual meeting, but chairs should discuss the salary with the VPI prior to interviews.
+Chairs may provide the current salary or salary range to a candidate when they invite them for an interview but should note that the official salary amount and any salary negotiation will come from the VPI. - 3.
 Before an offer of full-time employment can be made, a background check must be requested from the HR office. - 4.
-Following the required background check, Chairs/Directors should send a memo of hire to the appropriate Dean for review, then to the VPI who will share the recommendation with the President for approval.
-The memo should include start date, salary information, job title, brief statement of the hiring process, as well as the candidate's degrees and institutions and top achievements relative to student success.
-A template memo is available from the VPI's office.
-Once approved, the memo will be shared with HR and the Board of Regents and the Chair/Director may begin the onboarding process with the new faculty member. - 5.
+Following the required background check, Chairs should send a brief memo of hire to the VPI who will share the recommendation with the President for approval.
+Once approved, the memo will be shared with HR and the Board of Regents and the Chair may begin the on-boarding process with the new faculty member. - 5.
 The VPI will submit the official position salary to HR and the President's office to be included on the faculty member's contract.
-Chairs/Directors should consult with the VPI if special duties or considerations are required for the contract (i.e. program activity director, teaching duties split between departments, etc.). - 6.
-Chairs/Directors should coordinate with the VPI to identify office space on the home campus for the new faculty member. - a.
+Chairs should consult with the VPI if special duties or considerations are required for the contract (i.e. program activity director, teaching duties split between departments, etc.). - 6.
+Chairs should coordinate with the VPI to identify office space on the home campus for the new faculty member. - a.
 Contact Dean of Students about office keys for the Cisco campus. - b.
-Contact Director of AEC Operations about office keys for the Abilene campus.
+Contact Tracey Roeder about office keys for the Abilene campus.